bocon13/datacenter_mptcp/README.md

 You should use a `c1.xlarge` instance for the experiments.

-If you use a `c1.medium` instance, make sure to turn off queue monitoring and don't use a Fat Tree topology with greater than 6, unless your goal is to max out the CPU.
+If you use a `c1.medium` instance, make sure to turn off queue monitoring and don't use a Fat Tree topology with k > 6, unless your goal is to max out the CPU.

 ### Starting with the CS244 image on EC2